AdamWongCH/analytics-thinking/README.md

 ## Overview

-This repository provides an end-to-end learning path for analytics.
+This repository provides a structured learning path for analytics.

 It is designed to help you:

 > **think with data, not just work with it**

-The focus is not just on techniques, but on:
+The focus is not only on techniques, but on:

-* framing problems
+* framing the right problems
-* interpreting results
+* interpreting results meaningfully
-* supporting decisions
+* supporting decisions and actions

 ---